 If you think you have a pulmonary embolism, you should immediately go to the emergency room.
 There, you can get a quick CT scan and breathing tests, so we’ll know if you have a blood clot in your lungs.
 If the tests reveal a PE, treatment can begin right away.

 Now, if you only have DVT symptoms, you can skip the ER.
-But you should schedule an immediate appointmentschedule an immediate appointmentschedule an immediate appointment with our team of Houston and Dallas area vein specialists.
+But you should schedule an immediate appointment with our team of Houston and Dallas area vein specialists.
 Studies show that early intervention is very important when we treat deep vein clots.
 It means compression therapy and other interventions may be more effective.
 So, the sooner you alert us to the problem, the sooner we can offer treatment and results.
 And, more importantly, the less likely you are to face life-threatening complications like a pulmonary embolism!

 Scheduling